 If you love Bourbon & Burgers, look no further!
-This is the best place in town for both!
-Located under the shadow of the 2ns Street Bridge, near the KFC Yum!
+This is the best place to eat in downtown Louisville for both!
+Located under the shadow of the 2nd Street Bridge, near the KFC Yum!
 Center on the old historic Whiskey Row, this bar has an awesome American feel to it with a witty theme of US Government and Bourbon.
 I guess they go hand in hand!

 These burgers have a unique Southern flavor to tickle your taste buds!
 I’ll be your personal jury and tell you right now, they were the best damn burgers I’ve ever had!
-Pair it with any glass of bourbon or treat yourself to the Bourbon Ball Milkshake!
+If you’re looking for the ultimate foodie experience in Louisville then pair it with any glass of bourbon or treat yourself to the Bourbon Ball Milkshake!
 I’m definitely guilty as charged!

 Website: Sidebar at Whiskey Row